Why Does a Solenoid Coil Overheat?

 In a little bit, the fire alarm system went off because the solenoid was spewing enough smoke to set off the smoke detector in the kitchen.

 Gas Shutoff Solenoid

-The key factor in the smoking solenoid is normally it's powered on.
+The key factors in the smoking solenoid is it's AC and normally it's powered on.

 Solenoid as an Electromagnet